Integration with External Applications

 Links to documentation

-HAVP documentation: http://www.havp.org/documentation/
+HAVP product documentation: http://www.havp.org/documentation/

-Example of how to connect HAVP to Dr.Web ClamD:
+Example of connecting HAVP to Dr.Web ClamD:

 [ClamD]